About Rose

 Why Children

 Kids don't have context for their experience the way adults do.
-They tend to internalize what's happening around them — good and bad — and they don't always have the tools to make sense of it.
+They tend to internalize what's happening around them, good and bad, and they don't always have the tools to make sense of it.
 That's why early support matters.
 It's easier to break down barriers to creativity and self-expression while children are still young, before self-consciousness takes hold.

 Meeting Every Kind of Kid

-My experience working in schools and community settings has given me the chance to work with children of many types and temperaments — from kids who are immediately open and willing to be vulnerable, to those who are quiet and guarded, to those who are restless or resistant.
+My experience working in schools and community settings has given me the chance to work with children of many types and temperaments.
+From kids who are immediately open and willing to be vulnerable, to those who are quiet and guarded, to those who are restless or resistant.
 None of that scares me.
 Drawing those kids out is one of my strengths.
 If your child isn't the type who would sit still for a traditional therapy session, that's okay.
 That might actually be a good reason to be here.

-What I Believe — Catching the Spark
+Catching the Spark

-Every child carries a spark — something alive, creative, and entirely their own.
+Every child carries a spark.
+Something alive, creative, and entirely their own.
 It's in there no matter what they're going through or how they're showing up right now.

 A lot of growing up is learning to follow the rules, to subvert yourself to whatever is expected.
 For kids who are also carrying stress, trauma, or pain, that spark can get buried under a lot of weight.
 But it doesn't go out.

 I don't see children as things that need to be fixed or fit into a mold.
 Sometimes what a child has inside of them is more important than what's expected of them by their environment.
-My job is to pay attention — to really study the child — and to catch that spark when it shows itself.
+My job is to pay attention, to really study the child, and to catch that spark when it shows itself.
 And then to tend it carefully, so it can grow.

-That's what catching the sparkmeans.
-It's the moment in the studio when something shifts — when a child who's been guarded starts to open up, when the materials give them a way to say what they couldn't say before, when you can see them beginning to flow.
+That's what catching the spark means.
+It's the moment in the studio when something shifts.
+When a child who's been guarded starts to open up, when the materials give them a way to say what they couldn't say before, when you can see them beginning to flow.
 It's the heart of this work, and it's why the studio exists.

 Credentials